UIViewControllerRestoration Protocol Reference

 It is not always necessary to create a new view controller object in your implementation of this method.
 You can also return an existing view controller object that was created by another means.
 For example, if the view controller had already been loaded from a storyboard file, you would return that object rather than create a new one.

 Your implementation of this method may use any data in the provided coder to assist in the restoration process.
 However, you do not need to restore the entire state of the view controller at this point.
 During a later pass, view controllers that define a

-decodeRestorableStateWithCoder: method are given a chance to restore their state form the same coder object.
+decodeRestorableStateWithCoder: method are given a chance to restore their state from the same coder object.